cloudfoundry/docs-bosh/content/persistent-disks.md

 If you attach a persistent disk to a virtual machine and then delete the VM via `bosh delete-vm`, your persistent disk data remains intact.
 Attaching the persistent disk to another VM allows you to access your data.

-***WARNING***: However, if you terminate or delete a VM ***from your IaaS console***, the fate of the persistent disk depends on the IaaS provider.
-For example
-* In AWS, the default behavior is to keep the persistent disk when you delete a VM.
-* But in vSphere, the persistent disk is permanently destroyed if you right click and pick "Delete from Disk" on a VM.
+***WARNING***: If you terminate or delete a VM ***from your IaaS console***, the fate of the persistent disk depends on the IaaS provider.
+For example, in AWS, the default behavior is to keep the persistent disk when you delete a VM.
+However, if you right click and pick "Delete from Disk" on a VM in vSphere, the persistent disk is permanently destroyed.

 Persistent disks are kept for each instance under the following circumstances: